+Being able to protect children online is now an important aspect of parenting.
 Children now are becoming smarter as the technology gets more advanced.
 It is not unusual to find a child as young as 2 years old knowing how to operate a cellphone.
 Research surrounding children’s use of technology has shown that kids exposed to computers early in their lives grow up to be more confident than those that use technology at an older age.
 Children can use computers and the Internet for entertainment, education, and socializing with others.

 When the pandemic hit everyone saw how important exposing kids to computers and the Internet is.
 We all remember in 2020 when schools moved to online learning.
 Transitioning was easy for kids who were already used to the use of technology in their daily lives.
 Now in as much as technology is good for our kids, it also brings about lots of challenges.
 These include children’s safety and social wellbeing.
 Technology can also mess with your parenting and discipline strategies you had set for your kids.
-We need to protect our kids and monitor how they use technology.
+We need to protect children online and monitor how they use technology.
 It’s not a crime to supervise, manage and protect your child’s use of technology.
 There is no invasion of privacy here because they are still minors in our care.
 Here are ways you can manage and supervise your child’s technology use.

 Use Apps to monitor and manage activities.

-Keeping up with what your kids are up to online requires a lot of effort.
+Keeping up with what your kids are up so as to protect children online requires a lot of effort.
 With your packed daily to-do list it’s easier to forget about monitoring your kids.
 Instead you might end up using computers or games to keep them busy while you are doing something.
 There are a lot of different apps you can use to help you manage your kid’s online activities.
 The good thing about using Apps is that you don’t have to dedicate lots of time everyday.
 Sometimes just inputting your required settings once will be enough.
 The App will do the rest.

-This is a parental control app that you can use to supervise your kids online.
+This is a parental control app that you can use to supervise and protect children online.
 It’s free but some advanced features are only available if you opt for the yearly subscription based Pro Version.
 The App has powerful monitoring tools and parental controls.
 Qustodio has tools that are designed to help you monitor your child’s screen time, content they are absorbing and websites they are visiting.
 I decided to install the Qustodio Parental control app because I was tired of my son downloading apps and games that were not appropriate for his age.
 Having the app has saved me so much time going through his tablet deleting apps and hiding some apps on his tablet.

 You can easily set your child’s overall screen time or you can go further to set specific time they are allowed to spend on a specific game or app.
 As soon as the screen time allowed is reached your child will no longer have access to the apps.
 The app also helps you to filter the content your child can access.
 You can easily block the apps or websites you don’t want your kids to have access to.
 What I like about the Qustodio App is that all the monitoring can be done from your device.
 All you need to do is install the Qustodio kids app on your child’s device and installing the Qustodio Parental App on your device.